National Harbor, MD • August 27-29, 2025 |

 In-Space Assembly and Manufacturing (ISAM) is on the verge of being realized within this decade, however the players involved in the industry are disparate and isolated.
 Arkisys has taken a unique approach to the problem and is applying existing standards and pioneering new ones to enable interoperability and modular design for ISAM.
 By applying MOSA first principles to the problem, we have been able to design a platform for using in orbit that is modular and uses interchangeable components for longevity and versatility.
 Arkisys is proposing this panel to bring together companies involved in ISAM operations and showcase how the use of our MOSA-inspired strategic orbital platform will benefit all parties involved in the industry.

-Tri-Service Led: Program Executive Office (PEO) Aviation (AVN) Program Management Offices (PMOs) have executed several Open System Verification Demonstrations (OSVDs).
+Tri-Service Panel: Program Executive Office (PEO) Aviation (AVN) Program Management Offices (PMOs) have executed several Open System Verification Demonstrations (OSVDs).
 These MOSA Conformance exercises have become the benchmark activity to reduce risk by verifying supplier Open System Architecture (OSA) implementations against the PMOs MOSA Scenarios.
 The panel of subject matter experts (SMEs) will explore the OSVD concept, patterns, strategies, and lessons learned.

 MOSA has the potential to address multiple challenges raised by the National Defense Industrial Strategy, including suboptimal interoperability with allies and partners, inflexible acquisition strategies, and failure to design for exportability.
-Specific to international cooperation, ppen architectures permit nations to leverage the strengths of ally and partner defense industrial bases via a production web to specialize rather than to dilute new the benefits of rising defense budgets through duplication.
+Specific to international cooperation, open architectures permit nations to leverage the strengths of ally and partner defense industrial bases via a production web to specialize rather than to dilute new the benefits of rising defense budgets through duplication.
 Recent initiatives have taken this idea from promise to practice.
 The Collaborative Combat Aircraft has invested in government reference architectures and its second increment pulls in international partners.
 The Future Airborne Capability Environment consortium allows participation from Australia, Canada, New Zealand, the United Kingdom.
-The Maritime Big Push as part of AUKUS was an opportunity to test autonomous integration.
+The Maritime Big Play as part of AUKUS was an opportunity to test autonomous integration.

 As humanity ventures deeper into space, the ability to manufacture pharmaceuticals in situ will become critical for supporting long-duration missions and developing sustainable off-world habitats.
 Furthermore, in-space manufacturing of pharmaceuticals has long been sought after for terrestrial applications.
 This panel will explore the integration of a Modular Open Systems Approach (MOSA) into in-space pharmaceutical manufacturing.
 Industry experts, scientists, and policymakers will discuss how modular design enables scalability, interoperability, and adaptability for biomanufacturing systems on platforms like the ISS, lunar habitats, and future Mars missions.
 Terrestrially, these systems could lead to rapid, in-field pharmaceutical production as well for defense applications.
 Topics will include: The technical challenges and solutions for creating modular biomanufacturing systems.
 The role of MOSA in reducing development costs and fostering collaboration between commercial and government stakeholders.
 Emerging technologies, such as automated sequencers, bioreactors, and protein crystallization tools, that could transform space-based life sciences.
 This panel will offer insights for government agencies, commercial entities, and academic institutions seeking to pioneer pharmaceutical manufacturing in space.

-2025 MOSA SPONSORS & PARTNERS
+SPONSORS & PARTNERS